edgepatches(1) edgepatches(1)

 entered.

-Starting and ending frame number in X for overlap zones to ana-
+Starting and ending frame numbers in X surrounding the overlap

-Starting and ending frame number in Y for overlap zones to ana-
+Starting and ending frame numbers in Y surrounding the overlap

 Starting and ending Z value for overlap zones to analyze